withmono/connect.js/README.md

 #### <a name="eventName"></a> `eventName`

-Event names corespond to the `type` key returned by the raw event data.
+Event names correspond to the `type` key returned by the raw event data.
 Possible options are in the table below.

 | Event Name | Description |
 | ----------- | ----------- |